infiniteflight/infiniteflight-docs/scenery-editor/buildings-and-facades/editing-buildings.md

 Step 1

-: Conform the building to the path of where you are putting it.
-OSM will place the building wherever it is, but move the buildings to match more flush with the pavement, maybe adjust the perimeter to match the pavement
+: [OSM](/guide/scenery-editor/user-interface/editor-screen#management-buttons) will automatically place the buildings when downloaded however you may find that they do not completely align with pavements.
+You can [move the buildings](/guide/scenery-editor/buildings-and-facades/editing-buildings) to make them more "flush" with the pavement edging

 Tip

-: Change the facade to a bland default to make it look easier for depth perception (e.g termin 1 face 1, it is plain which helps when layering)
+: We recommend [changing the whole building facade](/guide/scenery-editor/buildings-and-facades/editing-facades) to something plain (e.g. terminal 1, face 1) before starting to layer as this will make it easier for depth perception

 Step 2

+: Change the [building height](/guide/scenery-editor/buildings-and-facades/properties).
+If it is a hanger you can use the [minimum hangar heights](/guide/scenery-editor/getting-started/aircraft-categories#minimum-hangar-heights-for-aircraft) for guidance.
+For terminals or other complicated buildings, it is better to create multiple levels.
+Any level that is not the top floor should have the [roof depth](/guide/scenery-editor/buildings-and-facades/properties) set to zero

+Tip

-: Changing the overall building height, if it was a terminal that will have jetbridges, make it a height of usually be 4.5 meters (may need to be changed slightly based on different jetbridges used) for the first layer.
-When you then attach jetbridges, the next layer will mean facades will match with the next layer.
-Also change the roof depth to zero on the first layer to flat
+: For terminals that have jetbridges, the first layer should be given a height of approximately 4.5 meters (varies dependant on what type of jetbridge being used).
+When jetbridges are then attached, the floor will align with the second layer

 Step 3

-: Layer 2 is now ready, tap on building, copy the building, and then paste
+: If making multiple floors, first [copy & paste](/guide/scenery-editor/buildings-and-facades/selection-and-placement#copy-%26-pasting-a-building) the first layer of the building

 Tip

-: Tap somewhere else on the ramp before tapping paste to avoid an app crash
+: Before tapping paste, tap somewhere else on the map to avoid in-app crashes

 Step 4

-: Drag the newly copied building  so that the magenta dot is somewhere over level 1 (original building)
+: [Drag the newly copied building](/guide/scenery-editor/buildings-and-facades/selection-and-placement#changing-orientation-of-a-building) so that the magenta dot is somewhere over the first layer (original building)

 Step 5

-: Open up object tab and click auto altitude, this will raise the newly copied building to make it level 2 (roof height of level 1)
+: [Using the management buttons](/guide/scenery-editor/user-interface/editor-screen#management-buttons) on the left of the screen, tap "Object" and then "Auto Altitude".
+This will raise the newly copied building to make it the second layer (roof height of the first layer)

 Step 6

-: Then continue to adjust size and shapes to match your external sources
+: Using external sources, [continue to adjust the size and shapes](/guide/scenery-editor/buildings-and-facades/editing-buildings) of the layers to replicate the overall look of the building.
+For passenger terminals a minimum of three layers is recommended

 Tip

-: Recommend a minimum of three layers for pax terminals, for hangers, even if the third layer is tiny.
-You can even make a tiny height and change the facade to get a different roof color and this will show even without the sides showing
+: Don't forget that you can also make layers that are a tiny height, this will give you the option of changing the roof colour for example without the different facade being visible to keep the building look the same